niallpcarroll/walking-galway-history/README.md

 ![Screenshot of the W3C website after it validated this sites CSS code](assets/images/readme-images/)
 #### Lighthouse
-Lighthouse is a tool created by Google to test a website's: Performance, Accessibility, Best Practices, SEO and Qualification as a Progressive Web Application.
+Lighthouse is a tool created by Google to test a website's performance, accessibility, best practices, SEO and qualification as a progressive web application.

 It gives scores on the usability of the site.
 The test is done for a desktop version and a mobile version.